-Nino Niederreiter: The honorary citizen of Chur in Minnesota
+Chur's hockey talent at home in Minnesota

 While in Portland he didn’t feel his English was very good, but today, he’s almost mastered the language.
 "Portland was like Europe, it was more relaxed, and in New York the opposite was the case.
 Everything was very hectic, we had to go back and forth, and Bridgeport was like a mix between the two other cities.”

-And he is at home in Minneapolis.
-The city is ideal; it offers tourists a lot, for example, the many bridges along the Mississippi.
-"I also like the skyline, the city is neither too big nor too small."
+Now, he feels at home in Minneapolis.
+The city is ideal, he says, because it is "neither too big nor too small" and has a lot to offer, like the many bridges along the Mississippi River.

 "This is a cosy, laid back place, and the area reminds me a little bit of Finland, also because of the many lakes.”